femboyfin/dbdideas/survivor_perks.md

 ## [Deception](<https://deadbydaylight.wiki.gg/wiki/Deception>) 📉 🗑️

 - Suppress Grunts of Pain as well
-  - Minor buff to help with the trickery aspect, prevents your grunts from giving away youre not in the locker.
+  - Minor buff to help with the trickery aspect, prevents your grunts from giving away you're not in the locker.
 - Instead of attempting to rush-enter the locker to activate, instead use an Activate Ability button.
   - Makes the action more deliberate, ensuring the perk doesn't accidentally become detrimental in situations where you wanted to fast enter a locker.